 Mind the scaffolding

 The first step for 3D culturing of any kind is to get cells off of that hard plastic and onto something more comfortable.
-Matrigel is the “grand dame” of 3D matrices, discovered by NIH researchers over 30 years ago and commercially developed by Corning as an animal-derived matrix for tumor-cell invasion studies.
+Matrigel is the “grand dame” of 3D matrices, developed by NIH intramural researchers over 30 years ago as an animal-derived matrix for 3D culture and tumor-cell invasion studies, and later commercialized by Corning.
 It comes from a mouse sarcoma rich in ECM proteins like laminin, collagen, heparan sulfate proteoglycans, and a number of growth factors.
 That richness can be both a boon to researchers—Lancaster’s neuronal stem cells felt quite at home on this scaffold—and a limitation, by introducing unknown biological components into an experiment.
 Matrigel must also be refrigerated to remain a liquid, and starts to form a gel at just 10°C, requiring cold-room work.

 Richard Eglen, vice president and general manager of Corning Life Sciences in Boston, Massachusetts, says many cells thrive in Matrigel with the right growth factors added, for example, hepatocytes that develop into liver organoids.
 “Matrigel was almost ahead of its time,” says Eglen.
 “In many cases, you get the proper cell differentiation and the cells start to self-organize as they would in the body.”